Motor torpedo boat: British Power Boat 72 ft MTB

 Initially ordered as an MGB in 1941; they were converted to MTBs (412-418, 430-432, and 534-500) from 1942 by addition of two 18-inch tubes and a 6-pdr gun.
 Although 10 tons heavier after conversion they still made 39 knots.

 Vosper 45 ft MTB

 Built as a private venture, the 45-ft MTBs were scaled down versions of larger Vosper design and intended to be carried by larger vessels.
 As MTB 104 to 107, these were taken up by Admiralty but found to be poor seakeeping and not used for combat.

+MTB 105 was carried aboard the Special Service Vessel HMS Fidelity after her conversion to a Commando carrier for service in the Far East with T Company, 40 Commando.
+Fidelity was torpedoed and sunk with great loss of life as part of Convoy ON 154.
+The eight crew of MTB 105, along with two from one of Fidelity's floatplanes were the only survivors from the sinking.